Email email@example.com with any other questions!

 When are lectures?

-Lectures are ordinarily via Zoom on Mondays, 1:30pm–4:15pm ET, which is a double block, but we’ll occasionally end before 4:15pm ET.
+Lectures are ordinarily on Mondays, 1:30pm–4:15pm ET, which is a double block, but we’ll occasionally end before 4:15pm ET.
 And we’ll take one or more breaks during most lectures.

 When are recordings of lectures available?

 Lectures are live-streamed and available on demand the moment a lecture’s begun, a la a DVR.
-So if you are simultaneously enrolled in another course or in a distant time zone, you can watch them on video anytime after they’ve begun.
+So if you are simultaneously enrolled in another course, you can watch them on video anytime after they’ve begun.
 Do just take care to watch before the week’s quiz is due!

 Does CS50 have any prerequisites?